Mexico City, one of the most populous cities in the world , is facing a serious water crisis.

 Water shortages are not uncommon in the neighborhood, but this time is different.
 "Now, it's hot.
 It could be more serious, more complicated," Gomez said.

-Mexico City, a sprawling metropolis of nearly 22 million people, is facing a severe water crisis, stemming from a range of issues including geography, unplanned urban development, poor infrastructure, and the impact of climate change.
+Mexico City, a sprawling metropolis of nearly 22 million people, is facing a severe water crisis, stemming from a range of problems including geography, unplanned urban development, poor infrastructure, and the impact of climate change.

 “Some neighborhoods have been without water for weeks and the rainy season is still four months away,” said Christian Domínguez Sarmiento, an atmospheric scientist at the National Autonomous University of Mexico (UNAM).